pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-live-update"></a> `--live-update`

-Enable to deploy the workload once, save changes to the code, and see those changes reflected within seconds in the workload running on the cluster.
+Enable this to deploy the workload once, save changes to the code, and see those changes reflected within seconds in the workload running on the cluster.

 <details><summary>Example</summary>

-  1. A usage example with a spring boot application:
+  1. A use example with a spring boot application:
-    1. Clone the repository using get clone <https://github.com/vmware-tanzu/application-accelerator-samples>
+    1. Clone the repository using get clone <https://github.com/vmware-tanzu/application-accelerator-samples>.
-    2. Change into the `tanzu-java-web-app` directory
+    2. Change into the `tanzu-java-web-app` directory.
     3. In `Tiltfile`, first change the `SOURCE_IMAGE` variable to use your registry and project.
 At the very end of the file add: